Mr-Zamora/SQL_fundamentals/tutorials/03_creating_tables.md

 Before we create tables, let's understand what they represent:

 - Tables are the fundamental storage structure in a relational database
-- Each table should represent one "entity" or "concept" (e.g., students, courses, teachers)
+- Each table should represent one "entity" or "concept" (e.g., students, products, tasks)
 - Tables have a defined structure (schema) that specifies what data they can contain

 ## CREATE TABLE Syntax